Uphill Policy

 Please remove all trash and personal items.
 Leave the mountain environment as you found it or better.
 For more information, please visit Leave No Trace’s website

 Respect any BV staff you encounter and consider them as voices of authority.
 Follow any instructions or warnings they may give.
+Please avoid areas designated for authorized use only – specifically where mountain operations vehicles are parked or in operation.

 WARNING: